 NOW, THEREFORE, in consideration of the foregoing, the mutual promises and agreements set forth herein, and other valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties hereto hereby agree as follows:

 1. Certain Definitions.

-As used in this Agreement, the following capitalized terms shall have the following meanings (such definitions to be equally applicable to both the singular and plural forms of the terms defined):
+As used in this Agreement, in addition to the other terms defined herein, the following capitalized defined terms shall have the following meanings: